caseit-tech-director/caseit-web-netlify/site/content/hiring/_index.md

 ---
 title: We Are Hiring!
 description: >-
-  Bring your innovation, collaboration, and enthusiasm to the CaseIT team.
-With positions available in a multitiude of concentrations and skills.
+  With positions available in a multitiude of concentrations and skills, bring your innovation, collaboration, and enthusiasm to the CaseIT team.

   Do you have what it takes?
 We know you do.

-  `<br>`

-  Apply by 28/9 11:59 PM.
+  Apply by September 28, 11:59 PM.
 application_link: https://www.surveymonkey.ca/r/C82SHWY
 cta_blurb: Please apply before 20/9
 hiring_banner: